NREL/EnergyPlus/doc/src/docs/EngineeringReference/10-Sizing.md

 #### Volume of the plant loop

-Since the loop capacitance has a stability requirement of <div img="image2042.txt">\((\dot V\cdot \Delta tstep/V) \le 1\)</div> the volume is set so that the stability requirement will be 0.8 at the zone time step, which is the largest time step encountered at the max flow rate the loop can reach.
+Since the loop capacitance has a stability requirement of <span>$(\dot V\cdot \Delta tstep/V) \le 1$</span> the volume is set so that the stability requirement will be 0.8 at the zone time step, which is the largest time step encountered at the max flow rate the loop can reach.

 <div>\[Vloop = (\dot Vloop,max\cdot \Delta tstep,zone\cdot 3600)/0.8\]</div>